Thursday, May 21, 5:00 PM

 - Customer and reference services over the phone.

-- Patrons may remotely pick up items they have placed on hold.
+- Patrons may pick up items they have placed on hold in person, at the White Hall Express, or using curbside pickup.
 Some holds may be delayed by the quarantine period (72 hours) after an item is returned to the library.

-- Branches will continue to offer remote services such as notarizing, faxing, scanning, photocopies, and printing.
+- Branches will continue to offer services such as notarizing, faxing, scanning, photocopies, and printing.

 - Library Staff will continue to respond to online reference questions, circulation questions, reader’s advisory questions, and participate in online chat sessions (Click here to ask us a question!)